-I went up toand asked him about playing against Yao Ming, "I just look at as a challenge.
+I went up to Brendan Haywood and asked him about playing against Yao Ming, "I just look at as a challenge.
 When you're playing someone that tall, that skilled and that gifted, you just have to go out there and try to be aggressive."
 The Mavs big man only scored two points but he was a force with nine rebounds and five blocks.
 "Some nights the points are going to be there, some nights it's going to be blocks and rebounds," Haywood said, "But my thing is, as long as you make an impact on the game in some way it's a positive."

 This doesn't have a specific fit, but it definitely needs to be mentioned.
 Most of the players had their own personal items in their locker but the one thing I noticed was other than the fun-loving bobble-head of himself, there was one picture in Dirk's locker: the Larry O'Brien trophy.

-As the night wrapped, I was making my way to the elevator to leave the arena., his wife and their newborn were trying to find their way out as well.
+As the night wrapped, I was making my way to the elevator to leave the arena.
+Steve Novak, his wife and their newborn were trying to find their way out as well.
 He was laughing and saying, "I am new here."
 I was glad to know I wasn't the only guy in the building having that feeling as well.
 Coach Carlisle mentioned in his interview, "time passes by very quickly, Wednesday Night will be here before we know it."
 As the rush of the evening still hasn't really been taken in yet, I know that the fun is only just beginning.